-On 30/11 at 3 o'clock the Russians started firing with artillery the village of Hautavaara in Hyrsylä bend.
+On 30/11 at 3 o'clock the Russians started firing with artillery the village of Hautavaara in Hyrsylä where the border bends.
 I was in Pyhäjoki at the time.

-When the Russians attacked on 6/12 we hit them at dusk.
-We were able to repulse them, gaining 1 field gun, 6 anti-tank guns, 12 machine guns, light machine guns and other munitions.
+When the Russian attacked on 6/12 we hit them back at dusk gaining 1 field gun, 6 anti-tank guns, 12 machine guns, light machine guns and other war equipment.
 To my delight, no one was even wounded.
-The small attacks we made were as dense as ash with our company gaining about 40 machine guns.
+We made small attacks as densely as ash with our company gaining about 40 machine guns.

 Suvilahti village of 400 houses was part of the scorched earth policy employed by Finns to halt the Soviet advance on Kollaa.
 By burning and trip-wiring buildings on the way to the defensive line of Kollaa the Red Army was forced to reside for weeks only in ditches dug on snow.

 Due to a lack of time and problems in communications not every planned burning or demolition of a bridge or power plant in the region was successful.
 But Suvilahti did not provide any help, warmth or food for the invading Soviets.

 Teams of local volunteers were more willing to burn local houses down than the more cautious outsider reservists in order to not leave anything for the invaders.

 Before Christmas, Reverend Rantamaa, the author Mika Valtari and some of the headquarters' officers visited the camp to photograph Juutilainen and me as if we were some kind of miracles.